-It has to be noticed that the Coulomb interaction of the t{2g} Hubbard Hamiltonian is only invariant under orthogonal transformations of the basis.
-Thus if we change basis to the Γ_6 - Γ'7 - Γ''7 representation, the form of the interaction tensor changes.
-The exact expression of the Coulomb tensor in the angular momentum basis (i.e., the one relevant when the t{2g} crystal-field splitting is zero) can be found in Ref.
-[20].
+It has to be noticed that the Coulomb interaction of the $t{2g}$ Hubbard Hamiltonian is only invariant under orthogonal transformations of the basis.
+Thus if we change basis to the $\Gamma_6$ - $\Gamma_7'$ - $\Gamma_7''$ representation, the form of the interaction tensor changes.
+The exact expression of the Coulomb tensor in the total angular momentum basis (i.e., the one relevant when the $t{2g}$ crystal-field splitting is zero) can be found in Ref.
+[22].
 For the Coulomb interaction tensor in the basis of spherical harmonics you can instead look the derivation in Ref.
 [8].

-In the presence of crystal-field splitting, if the spin-orbit interaction does not dominate, it is often preferable to perform the calculations in the t{2g} basis.
+In the presence of crystal-field splitting, if the spin-orbit interaction is small in comparison, it is often preferable to perform the calculations in the $t{2g}$ basis.
 To this end, it is key to make QMC codes very efficient in order to reduce as much as possible statistical errors and increase the average sign.
-Exact LDA+SO+DMFT calculations in the t{2g} basis have been successfully performed, e.g., for Sr_2RuO_4 , using an interaction-expansion continuous-time quantum Monte Carlo solver, and an orbital-dependent phase which makes the Green function matrix real [18, 19].
+Exact LDA+SO+DMFT calculations in the $t{2g}$ basis have been successfully performed, e.g., for $Sr_2RuO_4$ , using an interaction-expansion continuous-time quantum Monte Carlo solver, and an orbital-dependent phase which makes the Green function matrix real [20, 21].
 This approach allowed us to study, for example, the effects of the spin-orbit interaction on the Fermi surface without approximations.
-The results are shown in Fig. 12 in comparison with experimental data; we will discuss them in the next section.
+The results are shown in Fig. 14 in comparison with experimental data; we will discuss them in the next section.